-- Analytics of data related to diseases, patterns of incidence, and outbreaks; can help understand the cause of outbreaks and locations to predict and prevent the future occurrence.
+- Analytics of data related to diseases, patterns of incidence, and outbreaks can help understand the cause of outbreaks and locations to predict and prevent future occurrences.

 - For instance, data related to dengue outbreaks can not only help the civic authorities investigate the underlying cause in the location, but also facilitate suitable measures to control the spread.

-- This hasn’t only enabled the timely deployment of medicines, equipment and health care providers to the locations, but also helped to develop models that could predict the sites of high-risk incidence even before their occurrence.
+- This hasn’t only enabled the timely deployment of medicines, equipment, and health care providers to the locations, but also helped to develop models that could predict the sites of high-risk incidence before they even occur.

 Policy-making by global health organizations

-Data collected from individual health practitioners, facilities, hospital, pharmaceutical and insurance companies, government health and municipal departments; together help build world health databases.
-Analytics of the data help determine, for instance, demographies at high risks of malnutrition or disease and support appropriate policy making and regulations.
+Data collected from individual health practitioners, facilities, hospitals, pharmaceutical and insurance companies, government health and municipal departments all help build world health databases.
+Analytics of the data help determine, for instance, demographies at high risks of malnutrition or disease and support appropriate policymaking and regulations.